Zmei (Russian)

-Zmei Gorynych and Tugarin Zmeyevich, two well-known zmei, appear as adversaries of the bogatyri (heroes) Dobrynya Nikitich or Alyosha Popovich.
+Zmei Gorynych and zmey Tugarin, two well-known zmei, appear as adversaries of the bogatyri (heroes) Dobrynya Nikitich or Alyosha Popovich.

-Etymology
+Nomenclature

-The word zmei in Russian is the masculine form of zmeya, a feminine noun, meaning "snake".
+The word zmei in Russian is the masculine form of zmeya, a feminine noun, meaning "snake" or "serpent".
+But the term zmei always implicitly refers to the flying kind all over Russia.

+The "flying serpent" (змей летающий; zmei letayushchiy) and the "fiery serpent" (змей огненный; zmei ognennyi) are given separate entries, as pan-Slavic concepts in the "Slavic Antiquities: Ethnolinguistic Dictionary" published in Russian.
+In addition, there is also a Russian term for a kite, vozdushnyi zmei, not to be confused with all of the above.

+Yet these two naturally share close similarities, for instance, they both assume serpent/dragon shape when airborne but human form on the ground, both are "mythological lovers" of women, and associated with meteorological phenomena, so the demarcation is not so clear.
+Other commentators refer to the former as "fiery flying serpent", so the distinction is not strictly observed.

 General traits

 Gender

 The dragon in Russian folk fiction may be female, in which case she is called zmeya.
 The tendency is for the prose folktale versions to have male dragons, and the byliny poetry to have the females.
 This will affect the behavior of the dragons.
 For instance, only the male dragons will capture or captivate a princess or a maiden as a love interest.

 Multiheadedness

 The zmei is often depicted with multiple heads, and the number of heads may be 3, 6, 9, or 12.

 A three-, six-, nine-, and twelve-headed dragon are defeated on successive nights by the hero of the tale "Ivan the Peasant's Son and the Little Man the Size of a Finger" (Afanasyev #138).
 The twelve-headed one was hardest to kill, and although the hero beheaded it nearly completely, the last head had to be taken by six men provided to Ivan by the Tsar.